ann-kilzer/blockchain-stamp-rally/README.md

 Now you can fire up the app with:
 `yarn serve`

 Navigate to http://localhost:8080 in your web3 enabled browser to start the game.
-Use the gear icon to link the address of the Stamp Rally Contract.

-Make sure to use the same Ethereum Address to play the game every time, if you want the images to show up on the same game card.

 ## How to set up a Stamp Rally (For game managers)